Deep Domain Experience Weighs In

 Have photographs lost their economic value?
-One might make that assumption by connecting the dots, from photo agency consolidation and the transition from film to digital image capture, the conjunction of crowd-sourcing with the World Wide Web and social media, to underserved publishers and the sorry circumstances that challenge photographers who try to earn a living.
+One might make that case by connecting the dots, from photo agency consolidation and the transition from film to digital image capture, the conjunction of crowd-sourcing with the World Wide Web and social media, to underserved publishers and the sorry circumstances that challenge photographers who try to earn a living.

 Taking pictures is effortless.

-The BUSINESS of taking pictures is NOT effortless.
+The business of taking pictures is NOT effortless.

 A Break with Tradition Put the Brakes on Revenue